beckym223/manual_work/E6_long_edited.md

 clude that giraffes do not have long necks.
 At least not anyone who had ever been to a zoo.
 Besides, I think perfectly acceptable
-2The Clark-Freeman estimates are based on quar- terly data for aggregate U.S. manufacturing.
-Their difference from other work appears to rest on allowing wage changes to operate with a lag different from other factor prices.
-According to their results the lag of employment behind wage changes is quite short; it is complete in about two quarters.
-3Just after writing those words, I received a working paper by Robert Hall which (a) concludes that the elasticity of supply of labor required to make the inter- temporal-substitution hypothesis work is actually in the ballpark suggested by other facts, but (b) rejects the whole theory on other empirical grounds.
-I have done some further experimentation on Halls data (with the help of Mr. Sunil Sanghvi) with results that cast doubt  on the reliability of even the first conclusion.
-On reflec- tion, I stand by the words in the text.
-4I have tried to phrase that carefully.
-For some direct evidence, see "Jobs and Want Ads: A Look
-Behind the Evidence," Fortune, Nov.
-20, 1978.

 ### ---Economics-1980-0-08.txt---